eman-nawaz/tulsa-renewal-co-site/README.md

 The `/modeling` folder includes the following UML diagrams:

 - Use Case Diagram
-- Class Diagram
-- Activity Diagram
 - Entity Relationship Diagram

-These diagrams were created in draw.io to visualize the system's structure and interactions.
+These diagrams were created to visualize the system's structure and interactions.

 ---